DivyaGodayal/CoderChef-Kitchen/Graphs-And-Trees/Number-of-Islands/README.md

 2. Have another loop, called `j` over the columns, `C` of the matrix.
 3. For each given cell, we check two conditions:
     1. If the value stored at that particular cell is a `1` and
-    2. If that cell has been processed previously or not.
+    2. If that cell has not been processed previously.
 We use the value of the cell itself to check if the it was visited in another node's (cell's) dfs or not.
 If the value is `-1`, then it means the cell has already been processed and we continue to the next cell.
 4. If both the conditions are satisfied, this implies the start of a new connected component and we recursively process all the nodes reachable from the current node using DFS.
 By process we simply mean mark all the reachable nodes in the matrix as `-1`.
-5. In the dfs function, for a given cell, `i, j`, we mark it as visited and then we recursively call the dfs function on all 4 of it's neighbors i.e. `i + 1, j`, `i - 1, j`, `i, j + 1`, and `i, j - 1`.
+5. In the dfs function, for a given cell, `(i, j)`, we mark it as visited and then we recursively call the dfs function on all 4 of it's neighbors i.e. `(i + 1, j)`, `(i - 1, j)`, `(i, j + 1)`, and `(i, j - 1)`.
-6. We simply count everytime we has to call the dfs function and that count is the total number of connected components in our undirected, unweighted graph.
+6. We simply count the number of calls to the dfs function and that count is the total number of connected components in our undirected, unweighted graph.

 #### Implementation Notes

 We need some way of tracking which nodes have already been processed and which ones aren't.
 There are two ways of doing this.
 One, we can use the grid itself, like it's mentioned in the algorithm and simply put a `-1` in the cells which have been processed.
 This doesn't add to the space complexity at all but it changes the underlying data structure.

 An alternative might be to make use of a `visited` set.
 We can simply add tuples of cell indices which have been processed and use it in the algorithm.
-This, however, will add to the space complexity.
-It doesn't increase it asymptotically.
+This, however, will need `O(M * N)` space.
 But, it is additional space which is not really required unless you cannot change the input matrix.

 #### Complexity Analysis